 Relatives of Employees Who Desire University Employment

 Individuals who are related to current university employees may apply for and be considered without prejudice for any advertised positions at ASU.
 However, any ASU employee who is a relative of the applicant cannot participate in any aspect of the hiring process.

 The instruction, employment, and supervision of staff members involves:

 An employee cannot participate in key decisions involving a relative who is a university employee or student.
 The responsibility for key decisions must be assigned to another individual who is higher in administrative rank than either relative (an alternate administrator).
 In some cases, it may be necessary to assign the responsibility to someone of an equal rank (e.g., another dean, director, chair, or coordinator), but the responsibility for key decisions cannot be given to someone whose own evaluation will be supervised by one of the relatives.

 Day-to-day assignments normally will be handled by the person assigned such responsibilities (the supervising administrator) whether or not he or she is a relative of an individual who is subject to such assignments except for matters involving instruction where the relative is a student.
 The alternate administrator should do periodic monitoring to avoid either actual or perceived biases.
 Individuals perceiving a conflict of interest or bias may discuss it with the alternate administrator.
 The identity of the alternate administrator may be obtained from the supervisor of the higher ranking family member.
 If the alternate administrator agrees that there is a problem, he or she should consult with the dean, director, or vice president about how to remedy the situation.
-If a dean, director, or vice president is one of the relatives, then the alternate administrator should consult with the executive vice president and provost of the university or the president (if the provost is the relative).
+If a dean, director, or vice president is one of the relatives, then the alternate administrator should consult with the provost of the university or the president (if the provost is the relative).
 If a satisfactory solution is not provided, a complaining party may file a grievance.